ShanHuang-ec/shanhuang-ec.github.io/index.md

 ---

-I am a postdoctoral researcher at the [Stockholm School of Economics].
+I am currently a postdoctoral researcher at the [Stockholm School of Economics].

-My main research interests are in health economics.
-In my work, I use microeconometric methods to study how healthcare can be organized better, explore how we can use technology to provide care, examine physician decision-making, and inform policy-making.
+I am an applied microeconomist.
+My research focuses on health economics and its connections to labor and behavioral economics.
+My work draws on microeconometric methods, supplemented by experiments, to study how healthcare can be organized better, how technology can be used in care delivery, and how physicians make decisions.

 I received my PhD in Economics from the [University of Copenhagen] in 2023.
 Previously, I was based at the [DIW Berlin Graduate Center]/[Berlin School of Economics] and the [University of Zurich].